 Donate your leftover travel money to Hi Kent

 Do you have a drawer or jam jar, filled with foreign coins, left over travel money from previous holidays?
 Would you consider donating that forgotten currency to help fund a good cause?

-It's easy to donate your leftover holiday cash; Simply fill out our charity exchange form and send it along with your currency to our London office.
+It's easy to donate your leftover holiday cash; Simply fill out our charity exchange form and send it along with your currency to our Datchet office.
 We will exchange all currency, coins and notes, foreign and domestic, and donate the exchange value plus 5% extra to Hi Kent.

 How much of my donation goes to Hi Kent?

 We donate the complete exchange value plus 5% extra to Hi Kent.
 There are no fees, neither do we subtract any commission.
 You will receive a confirmation email, containing the amount donate.
 We will share this information with Hi Kent.

 You can donate any coins or notes, foreign or domestic.
 We will exchange whatever currency you send us and will donate the combined exchange value plus five percent extra to Hi Kent.